JackalLabs/canine-docs/docs/official-links/jackal-foundation.md

 ---

 # Jackal Foundation Links
 Here are the official website links for Jackal Foundation.
-Please use and bookmark these links to reduce the likelihood cyberphishing threats.
+Please use and bookmark these links to reduce the likelihood of cyber phishing threats.

 ## Jackal Foundation